MicroFocus/CX/token-validation/README.md

 Once you have added these properties you must restart your server.

 **Step Two** - Configure the OSP location in your `services.json` file.
-Go to the bottom of the and find the `auth` section.
-It will look like this:
+Go to the bottom of the file and find the `auth` section.
+It looks like this:

 ```json
 "auth": [